Identity Document Updates for Transgender People

 Can I still get an X marker on my Passport?

-No. The Trump Administration has stopped issuing Passports with X markers.
+Not at this time.
+The Trump Administration has stopped issuing Passports with X markers.
+ACLU has pending lawsuit on the Passport Policy.
+Learn more about Orr v.
+Trump.

 Can I still change my gender on my Passport or Consular Report of Birth Abroad?